 Excellent marketing skills—websites, drone video, photography, social media

 You know how you always ask a kid to help you with your smart phone or tablet?
 How to use a website or fly a drone?
 Jake Hubbell is that kid.
 He is innately familiar with many new technology platforms, and uses that to help his property sellers.
-Jake’s drone video won a national auction marketing award in 2016 for the Blue Mountain Ranch auction.
+Jake’s drone videos have won several national auction marketing awards.
 His “new school” approach to real estate marketing benefits his clients with fresh ideas and disruptive technology.
 From targeted facebook marketing campaigns, to pin-pointed advertisements, Jake's approach is to find buyers and create engagement.

 Mountain land, resorts, ranches, hunting property, luxury homes—a family legacy

 Colorado real estate broker Jake Hubbell is an outdoorsman and adventurer, hunter and fisherman.
 His interests lie in selling the type of properties fitting his lifestyle—ranches, resorts, luxury homes, ski properties, mountain land, and hunting property.
 He is an avid skier, fly fisherman, upland bird hunter, waterfowler, and big game hunter, and has a beautiful yellow Labrador retriever.
 Jake has the benefit of seasoned leadership, as his father, Gary Hubbell, is an experienced and well known Colorado ranch broker and auctioneer.